-Entrance to La Casa del Arbol costs only $1 per person and this swing is open every day.
+Entrance to La Casa del Arbol costs only $1 per person.

-With this entrance fee, you get access to the beautiful Swing At The End Of The World, enjoy the beautiful gardens and panoramic views surrounding this swing and hop on a mini zip line.
+With this entrance fee, you get access to the Swing At The End Of The World, walk around the beautiful gardens, enjoy panoramic views of the surrounding landscapes, and hop on a mini zip line.

-Although we didn’t eat there, a lot of people also rave about the food and drinks at the restaurant by the La Casa Del Arbol swing.
+If you get hungry, you can also enjoy food and drinks at the restaurant by the La Casa Del Arbol swing.

-If you plan to take any photos or just don’t want to deal with the crowds, try to go as early as possible before tour buses start arriving.
+If you plan to take photos or don’t want to deal with the crowds, try to go as early as possible before tour buses start arriving for the day (preferably as soon as they open).
 Unfortunately, unless you have a personal car, this might be a bit challenging.

-We came here at around 9 am and it was already starting to get crowded.
-We waited around hoping the crowds would clear up to take some pictures but it just kept getting worse and worse.
+We came here at around 9:00 am and it was already starting to get crowded.
+We waited around hoping the crowds would clear up to take some pictures but it just kept getting busier and busier.

 After waiting in line for a while to hop on the Swing At The End Of The World, I finally got my turn but I was able to swing only a couple of times before my turn was over.

-To visit The Swing At The End Of The World you should set aside at least a couple of hours.
+To visit The Swing At The End Of The World I recommend setting aside at least a couple of hours.

-It takes about 30-45 minutes to drive up to La Casa del Arbol plus time to wait in line for your turn, to take photos, get some drinks or snacks and 30-45 minutes to bet back to Baños.
+It takes about 30-45 minutes to drive up to La Casa del Arbol from Baños.
+Be sure to add time to wait in line for your turn for the swing, to take photos, and get back to town.

-If you have extra time and you enjoy thrilling adventures, after visiting The Swing At The End Of The World make sure to check out the Torre Al Cielo swing that’s right next door to it.
+If you enjoy thrilling adventures, after visiting The Swing At The End Of The World make sure to check out the nearby Torre Al Cielo swing.

-For more Baños travel inspiration check out our guide that covers 10 Fun Things To Do In Baños, Ecuador.
+For more Baños travel inspiration check out my guide that covers 12 Best Things To Do In Baños, Ecuador!

 Looking for other exciting things to see and do in South America?
-Here are a few of our other blog posts covering awesome places to visit in South America:
+Here are a few of our other popular blog posts that you may like:

 - 15 Of The Best Cities To Visit In South America

-- 15 Incredible Things To See And Do In Colombia
+- 15 Top Things To See And Do In Colombia